supriyaakula3011/INGP2020_GROUP5/README.md

 # INGP2020_GROUP5
 # GROUP5:
-Akula Supriya : Database and Backend
+Supriya Akula : Database and Backend

 Ganesh Akhil : Frontend

-SCRUM MASTER : Supriya Akula
+SCRUM MASTER : Supriya

 # Frontend : Angular
 # Backend : Springboot
 # Database : MYSQL

-#  In this visa registration form we created a visa application registration form with Angular and connected with Spring Boot and MYSQL.If we enter those details in Angular Page and submit the form.
-Those registration details are stored in DNA DATABASE in MYSQL.
+#  In this visa registration form we created a visa application registration form with Angular and connected with Spring Boot and MYSQL.If we enter those details in Frontend Page and submit the form.Then, automatically those registration details are stored in DNA_DB DATABASE in MYSQL.

 # Tools
 Spring Boot